Atlanta, GA, Cooking Classes

 - Atlanta Technical College is located within four miles of the downtown area.
 It awards a diploma to those who complete its culinary arts program.

-- Chattahoochee Technical College offers various certificates, diplomas and associate's degree programs related to culinary arts and cooking.
+- Chattahoochee Technical College offers a diploma and associate's degree program related to culinary arts and cooking.
 These programs are available at the Mountain View Campus in Marietta, about 20 miles northwest of downtown Atlanta.

 Comparison of Schools